 The EUF Market Segmentation Module governs the development of customized market segmentation designs and the population of the model with the necessary data.
 A third-party consultant supplied the majority of the data characterizing the end-uses as they apply to Ontario and its zones.
 The data includes: building characteristics, equipment saturations, fuel shares, end-use equipment efficiency shares, replacement technology relative efficiencies and capital costs.
-The IESO has been in the process of updating the end-use information whenever updates become available.
+The IESO updates the end-use information whenever updates become available.
 The market segmentation of the model, shown in Figure 4, contains sectors, zones, building types, end-uses, fuel types and efficiency levels.